History of nursing in the United Kingdom: 1920s

-In the 1921 Census 111,501 women and 11,000 men declared that they were nurses.
-The registration regime stopped the very small hospitals from offering training.
+In the 1921 Census, 111,501 women and 11,000 men declared that they were nurses.
+The registration regimen stopped the very small hospitals from offering training.
 The first national examination was in 1925.
 About 40% of the candidates failed.

 The Labour Party produced its first draft policy statement on the profession in 1926, advocating a 48-hour week, the separation of training schools from hospitals and advocating that the profession should be organised on Trade Union lines.